 Features of Our Fundraising Software for Bike-a-thons

-Why not make it easy on yourself?
-Start with our Bike-a-thon Pledge template which comes complete with these powerful tools and features for your event:
+DoJiggy's peer-to-peer crowdfunding software offers all of the features and functionality you need to succeed.
+So why not make it easy on yourself?
+Start with our Bike-a-thon Pledge template which comes complete with these powerful tools and features for your biking event:

 - Personal & team fundraising pages